Meamarian/Hybrid_P4_IFIP_WMNC_24/README.md

-# Hybrid P4 Solution for 5G gNB Data Plane Programmability
+# Utilizing Hybrid P4 Solutions to Enhance 5G gNB with Data Plane Programmability

 ## Description
 This repository provides a hybrid approach for implementing a 5G gNB (gNodeB) by utilizing both a P4-programmable SmartNIC and x86 server for data plane programmability.
 The solution leverages the low-latency processing of a SmartNIC for simpler packet tasks, while handling complex processing tasks on an x86 server with DPDK, which is better suited for functions like buffering and retransmission.
 This decomposition enhances throughput, scalability, and efficiency in 5G networks, enabling optimal use of diverse hardware capabilities.